darktjm/auis/README.md

 to need an installed binary to read the installation instructions.
 Again, atk writes ASCII files, so you should be able to read it anyway.

+The following known dependencies currently exist:

+  - X and other UNIX utilities scattered throughout.
+  - ImageMagick.
+You can change this at build-time to DevIL or FreeImage by changing IMAGEIO in config/site.mcr.
+  - GNU roff.
+  - gv.
+This can be overridden with the PSCPreviewCommand preference.
+  - xditview.
+This can be overridden with the PreviewCommand preference.

+I recommend the following preference settings in ~/.preferences:

+  - `*.ErrorsToConsole: No`

+    Without this, messages to standard error will disappear into the ether, unless you are running the AUIS commmand "console".

+  - `*.ThumbScroll: Yes`

+    This will enable continuous scrolling while dragging the knob.
+In general, keep in mind that scrollbars don't work as you might think, especially if you've never used Athena-based X apps.
+You might want to look at "help scroll".

+  - `*.PreviewCommand: grops>/tmp/gps.$$; gv /tmp/gps.$$; rm /tmp/gps.$$`

+    gv is a slightly better previewer than xditview.
+Piping grops directly into gv only works for the first page, at best.
+Note this only affects previews of troff-generated output; direct postscript output is handled by PSCPreviewCommand.

+  - `*.Geometry: WxH`

+    Replace W and H by something other than the weird default of 512x512.

 Incompatibilities
 -----------------